Clan an Craite

 - Dark Horse Victory: He only becomes king if Clan an Craite is not cleared of responsibility for the massacre at Kaer Trolde.
-Before that event, he was likely the weakest candidate due to the prestige of all the other contenders and the other jarls distrust of Svanridge's mother.
+Before that event, he was likely the weakest candidate due to the prestige of all the other contenders and the other jarls' distrust of Svanrige's mother.

 - Golden Ending: If he becomes king, his ending can have shades of this, surprisingly.
 He unites the jarls and strengthen the economy (by making a centralized kingdom instead of warring clans) whereas the others can only manage one of these.
 And since it is mentionned he builds a dynasty no matter what, it means that even in the case Nilfgaard wins he can keep them away.

 - Hidden Depths: Many regard him as a henpecked mother's boy whose reign would be truly run by her.
-They are shocked when he immediately goes against her wishes and goes to war with Nilfgaard, which he declares by silently planting his axe into the Nilfgaardian ambassador.
+They are shocked when he immediately goes against her wishes and goes to war with Nilfgaard, which he declares by silently burying his axe in the Nilfgaardian ambassador's skull.